1-2-2020 Effingham County Jail bookings

 Effingham County Jail reported the following bookings:

-- Illinois State Police arrested Travis W. Tipsword, 36, St. Elmo, Dec.
-31 on charge of driving under the influence of alcohol and speeding.
-Tipsword posted $300 and was released.
+Effingham County deputies arrested Jordan D. Conkling, 28, Effingham, Jan 1 on charges of driving under the influence of alcohol and driving while license revoked.
+Conkling posted $300 and was released.

+Effingham police arrested Hailey A. Antrim, 31, Effingham, Jan 1 on a Clark County warrant for failure to appear for driving while license suspended.
+Antrim posted $475 and was released.

-- Effingham County deputies arrested Timothy J. Fleener, 38, Centralia, Dec.
-31 on an Effingham County warrant for failure to appear in court on charge of bad check.
-Fleener was released on $5,000 recognizance bond.
+Effingham police arrested Kathleen A. Finton, 42, Holly, Michigan, Jan 2 on an Effingham County warrant for failure to appear on possession of cannabis less than 2.5 grams.
+Finton was given a $5,000 recognizance bond and released.

-- Effingham City police arrested Jacob X. Rigdon, 21, Effingham, Dec.
-31 on charge of retail theft.
-Rigdon was in jail at last check.

-- Illinois State Police arrested Shawn M. King, 24, Foley, Missouri, Dec.
-31 on charges of driving under the influence of an intoxicating compound, driving too fast for conditions, transportation of open alcohol by a driver, operating an uninsured motor vehicle, failure to give info after striking an unattended vehicle and civil citation of possession of drug paraphernalia.
-King was in jail at last check.

 Commented